 The Turtle Beach Elite Pro 2 have a wired connection that goes to the amp, and then to the gaming console.
 The amp serves as a volume knob as well.
 You will need to buy the right version of this headset for your console, but both models are compatible with PC/Mac.
 If you do not need the amp then consider the similarly designed Elite Atlas which may offer a better value for most users unless you really need the Bluetooth connectivity of the SuperAmp.

 The Elite Pro 2 come with the SuperAmp that is connected via USB to the console, but with a 1/8” TRRS audio cable to the headset.
 It also comes with an optical cable for compatible platforms.
 The SuperAmp is fully compatible with the PS4 (audio and mic) but you will have to purchase the Xbox One variant if you want it to work with the Xbox.
 However, you can use them without the SuperAmp and just have them connected via the 1/8"TRRS audio cable to have mic and audio support for both consoles.
+For a dock with more controls options and inputs, take a look at the Astro A40 2019.

 The SuperAmp of the Turtle Beach is also Bluetooth compatible to mix the audio from your mobile device, so you can listen to music while you play.
 However, the amp itself has to be plugged in to a power source to work and the headphones are wired to the amp, so you are limited by the range of the cables and can not use them wirelessly like typical Bluetooth compatible headphones.
 In our test, we were able to set our phone at a range of about 60 ft when obstructed.
 Unfortunately, the connection isn't the most stable.
 Even when the Bluetooth source was only a few inches away, we could hear a few audio cuts.